sdbxsdb/my-revu-hq/README.md

 3. **Set up Twilio:**
    - Create a Twilio account
    - Get your Account SID and Auth Token
-   - Register an alphanumeric sender ID "RateMyWork" (or use a phone number)
+   - Register an alphanumeric sender ID "myrevuhq" (or use a phone number)
    - Note: Alphanumeric sender IDs may not be available in all countries

 4. **Configure environment variables:**